HOW TO BEST USE INFOGRAPHICS AND DATA VISUALIZATION

 Visual content is rated among the top 5 most effective B2B marketing methods.

-TYPES OF INFOGRAPHICS
+TYPES OF DATA VISUALIZATIONS AND INFOGRAPHICS

-There are different types of data visualisations:
+There are different types of data visualizations and infographic designs:

 I a static infographic (a classic, static image file) >> example